 Someone else pointed out how easy it is to correctly report on the transition, showing the difference between BuzzFeed’s headline and TMZ’s headline.

 For those who aren’t sure how to correctly refer to Page—or how to discuss his transition without inflicting harm—GLAAD also published a list of things to keep in mind when speaking about Page and other transgender individuals.

 While Page did note his fears and worries in his announcement, he also addressed his relief, writing, “I can’t begin to express how remarkable it feels to finally love who I am enough to pursue my authentic self.”

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter

-- What Does It Mean to Be Biromantic?
-Here’s How Experts Explain It
+- What Does Heteroflexible Mean?
+Here's How Experts Define It